-Capitalised development costs
+- Capitalised development costs 10 years

-- Patents, trademarks, domain names and others
+- Patents, trademarks, domain names and others 10 years

-Softwares
+- Softwares 3 years

 Both the period and method of amortisation are reviewed annually.

 (I) Leased assets

 At inception of a contract, the Group assesses whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Control is conveyed where the customer has both the right to direct the use of the identified asset and to obtain substantially all of the economic benefits from that use.